MujtabaPro1/baddelha-dealer/AUTHENTICATION.md

 ## Overview

-The authentication system for DealerAuction Pro implements a client-side authentication flow using React Context API and localStorage for state persistence.
+The authentication system for Badelha Dealer implements a client-side authentication flow using React Context API and localStorage for state persistence.
 This document outlines the implementation details, components, and flow of the authentication system.

 ## Components